nishantsahoo/Snoop-Em-Logs/README.md

 # Snoop-Em-Logs

-This repository will be used to snoop some logs locally using Python, JavaScript, and HTML.
+This repository will be used to snoop some logs locally using Python.